ramiro050/lazy-tensor-samples/README.md

 sudo apt-get install libsndfile-dev
 ```

-Install the PyTorch benchmarks using my fork, which includes some changes to make the benchmark run on LTC:
+Install the PyTorch benchmarks using my fork, which includes some changes to make the benchmark run on LTC (the changes are based on [this](https://github.com/pytorch/benchmark/pull/456) patch by @alanwaketan):

 ```shell
 git clone https://github.com/ramiro050/benchmark.git